 It is also a requirement of the College of Arts and Sciences that all Ph.D. students take formal instruction in college teaching methods.
-There are usually several options for meeting this requirement; for example, the requirement can currently be satisfied by attending the Biology department's Howard Hughes Medical Initiative Teaching Workshop, held the week preceding the fall semester, the course L555, Seminar in Approaches to College Teaching or the Chemistry department's Associate Instructor Training program, held in the week before the first week of classes.
+There are usually several options for meeting this requirement; for example, the requirement can currently be satisfied by attending the Biology department's Howard Hughes Medical Initiative Teaching Workshop, held the week preceding the fall semester, the course L555, Seminar in Approaches to College Teaching or the Center for Innovative Teaching and Learning's Associate Instructor Orientation (AIO) held in the week before the first week of classes.